amarks0/100-days-of-code/log.md

 **Today's Progress**: Finished another section in the react bootcamp course.
 Made a cute little pokemon game.
 Then did some react challenges on freeCodeCamp.
 Made up the hour from yesterday!

 **Thoughts**: I'm glad I went with a course for structure.
 I'll definitely be done before the 100 days, but will help in later projects.
 Also found out about 50reactprojects.com.
 Inspiration for later?

+### Day 23: March 24, 2021

+**Today's Progress**: Started the a longer section of the course I'm working on that deals with React state.
+I really like freeCodeCamp, but sometimes it jumps up in terms on knowledge after each challenege and state introduction kinda got me confused.
+So this was nice.

+**Thoughts**: Almost 25% done!